Can Digital Wallets Like Cash App, Venmo, and PayPal Be Garnished?

 Which Platforms Hold Funds and Which Do Not

 Zelle operates differently.
 Zelle is a transfer service that moves money between traditional bank accounts without holding a balance.
 When someone sends money through Zelle, the funds move from one bank to another.
 Because Zelle never holds the debtor’s funds, a writ served on Zelle would yield nothing.
-Zelle’s records can reveal the bank account information on both ends of the transfer, however, and a creditor who subpoenas those records can identify which traditional bank accounts to garnish.
+Zelle’s records can reveal the bank account information on both ends of a transfer, however, and a creditor who subpoenas those records can identify which traditional bank accounts to garnish.

-Chime is not a bank.
 Chime is a financial technology company that partners with Stride Bank and The Bancorp Bank to provide banking services.
 The writ of garnishment goes to the partner banks rather than to Chime itself, because the partner banks are the entities actually holding the debtor’s funds.

 How Creditors Find Digital Wallet Accounts

-After obtaining a judgment, the creditor’s primary discovery tool is the post-judgment deposition or debtor examination, which every state provides in some form.
+After obtaining a judgment, the creditor’s primary tool is the post-judgment deposition or debtor examination, which every state provides in some form.
 The creditor can compel the debtor to appear under oath and disclose all accounts where money is held, including digital wallet accounts.
 Concealing accounts or providing false testimony can result in contempt sanctions.

 Creditors also find digital wallet accounts by examining the debtor’s traditional bank statements.
 Transfers to and from Cash App, Venmo, or PayPal appear as identifiable line items, typically labeled with the platform’s name or parent company.
 A single bank statement subpoena can reveal every digital wallet the debtor uses.